Refinitiv/Real-Time-SDK/Java/README.md

 Obtain the source **from this repository** on GitHub.
 It will contain all of the required source to build RTSDK as detailed below.
 In addition, this repository depends on a Binary Pack found in the [release assets](https://github.com/Refinitiv/Real-Time-SDK/releases) section that is auto pulled by a build.
 The BinaryPack contains libraries for the closed source portions of the product, permitting users to build and link all dependent libraries to have a fully functional product.

-Real-Time SDK package may also be [downloaded from LSEG Developer Portal](https://developers.lseg.com/en/api-catalog/refinitiv-real-time-opnsrc/rt-sdk-java/download).
-In addition, these distributions depend on a Binary Pack found in the above downloads section.
+Real-Time SDK packages may also be [downloaded from LSEG Developer Portal](https://developers.lseg.com/en/api-catalog/real-time-opnsrc/rt-sdk-java/download).
+In addition, these distributions depend on a Binary Pack archive found in the above downloads section.
 This will not be automatically pulled by the build, and must be downloaded and extracted into the ../RTSDK-BinaryPack directory(Same level as the Java directory in this package).
 The BinaryPack contains libraries for the closed source portions of the product, permitting users to build and link all dependent libraries to have a fully functional product.

-Real-Time SDK package is also available on [MyAccount](https://myaccount.lseg.com/content/mytr/en/downloadcenter.html).
-In addition, these distributions depend on a Binary Pack found in the above downloads section.
+Real-Time SDK packages are also available on [MyAccount](https://myaccount.lseg.com/content/mytr/en/downloadcenter.html).
+In addition, these distributions depend on a Binary Pack archive found in the above downloads section.
 This will not be automatically pulled by the build, and must be downloaded and extracted into the ../RTSDK-BinaryPack directory(Same level as the Java directory in this package).
 The BinaryPack contains libraries for the closed source portions of the product, permitting users to build and link all dependent libraries to have a fully functional product.

 ## Building RTSDK